Search results for

 Cons

-• Samsung devices used MST technology once upon a time.
-MST let you tap-to-pay on terminals that were not equipped with tap-to-pay.
-It worked almost everywhere, and it’s disappointing that Samsung doesn’t use MST anymore.
+• Samsung devices once used MST technology.
+MST allowed you to use tap-to-pay on terminals that were not equipped with tap-to-pay.
+It worked almost everywhere, and it’s disappointing that Samsung no longer uses MST.

 • Samsung Wallet is only available on Samsung devices